stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 2.02](https://cas8.docs.cisecurity.org/en/latest/source/Controls2/#22-ensure-authorized-software-is-currently-supported)
-- Evaluate Agency's Authorized Software Inventory for the proper labeling of "unsupported" software through a comparison with discovered software.
+- Score is based on the percentage of authorized software that is not unsupported without an exception.

 ## Safeguard 2.03	(IG1)	Address Unauthorized Software